Mahjong: Drawing tiles

 The dealer throws three dice in the square wall and sums up the total.
-Counting anti-clockwise so that the dealer is 1 (or 5, 9, 13, 17), so that south (player to the right) is 2 (or 6, 10, 14, 18), etc., a player's quarter of the wall is chosen.
+Counting counter-clockwise so that the dealer is 1 (or 5, 9, 13, 17), so that south (player to the right) is 2 (or 6, 10, 14, 18), etc., a player's quarter of the wall is chosen.
 Some house rules may use only two dice but have double throws to increase randomness.
 In the case of double throws, the player of the chosen wall makes the second throw.

 Using the same total on the dice (or the total of the two throws), the player whose wall is chosen then counts the stacks of tiles from right to left.
 (For double throws, the count may extend to the left side player's stack.)
 This determines the location where the 'deck' of tiles is cut.
-Starting from the left of the stacks counted, the dealer draws four tiles for himself, and players in anti-clockwise order draw blocks of four tiles until all players have 12 tiles, so that the stacks decrease clockwise.
-Each player then draws one last tile to make a 13-tile hand.
+Starting from the left of the stacks counted, the dealer draws four tiles for their hand.
+Proceeding in counter-clockwise order, players take turns drawing blocks of four tiles (so that the stacks decrease clockwise) until each player (including the dealer) has 12 tiles.
+Each player then draws one last tile (top first, then bottom, then next stack etc. to make a 13-tile hand.
 The tile to be drawn is always the topmost tile left of the cut.

 Dealing does not have to be strictly this way and may be done quite differently based on house rules.
 Tiles may flip over when being dealt and players should agree in advance on how to deal with the problem.
-Solutions include having the dealer penalised points, shuffling the turned over piece back into the wall somehow, allowing the player to whom the tiles were dealt to take the piece or not (meaning the dealer must take it as his/her 14th piece), or other house rules.
+Solutions include having the person who flipped the tile penalized points, shuffling the turned over piece back into the wall somehow, allowing the player to whom the tiles were dealt to take the piece or not (meaning the dealer must take it as their 14th piece), or other house rules.

-Each player now sets aside any flowers or seasons they may have drawn and takes turns to draw replacement tiles from the wall in the anti-clockwise direction from the dealer.
-If a player gets any flowers or seasons tiles in the replacement draw, the players must wait for the next turn to draw replacement tiles.
+Each player now sets aside any flowers or seasons they may have drawn and takes turns to draw replacement tiles from the wall in the counter-clockwise direction from the dealer (the way this is done varies but can be as simple as first come first serve).
+In some rules, if a player gets any flowers or seasons tiles in the replacement draw, the players must wait for the next turn to draw replacement tiles.